Seattle U Law, AccessLex Join Forces to Tackle Central WA Legal Desert

 Two Seattle University School of Law students have earned coveted 2025 Justice John Paul Stevens Fellowships.

-Seattle U Law’s Northwest Center for Indigenous Law and Skagit Legal Aid are teaming up to provide legal aid to local tribes.
+Seattle University School of Law’s Northwest Center for Indigenous Law and Skagit Legal Aid have formulated a three-year plan to significantly enhance and sustain tribal legal aid infrastructure.

 In Olympia, Larry Jefferson '94 and Sara Robbins '07 head the state agencies responsible for providing legal representation for clients who cannot pay.